 Generations of families have spent their summers here for centuries and those coming from the larger cities of Milan and Rome step back in time each year after school lets out, just as the sunshine begins to warm the Mediterranean waters.
 The beaches are beautiful, pristinely clean but charmingly modest.
 There is no marina to park a 100-foot yacht nor any large glitzy resorts in which to hide from Paparazzi, not there are any here to be hiding from.

 Verezzi is a town on a hill, where every local knows one another, English is rarely spoken and restaurant menus change daily.
 Meals are designed and served around the vegetables picked that morning, the catch of the day and the chickens or rabbits which met their end in the family’s garden.

 Above the beach, the village is perched on a hill, accessed via a winding road.
-Most locals and tourist soon catch on and you will see them arrive by bicycle, up and down the hillsides several times a day.
-If you want to grab groceries, pick up your children from the beach, order an afternoon espresso or grab dinner you simply hop on a bicycle.
+Most locals and tourists soon catch on and you will see them arrive by bicycle, up and down the hillsides several times a day.
+If you want to grab groceries, pick up your children from the beach, order an afternoon espresso, or grab dinner you simply hop on a bicycle.
 There are no workout studios (that we saw), but there does not appear to be any need for them either.
-Cycling, swimming and walking are not a scheduled activity for maximum calorie burn, they are simply they way you travel through life.
+Cycling, swimming, and walking are not a scheduled activity for maximum calorie burn, they are simply the way you travel through life.

 How to plan a trip:

 Contact us to start planning your Riviera dream trip.

 How to get here:

 Train: From Milan the fastest train takes 3 1/2 hours, from Rome 6 1/2 hours

 Drive: From Milan the drive takes 2 1/2 hours, From Nice 1 1/2 hours

 Where to find a beach lounger and an umbrella: